 The risk factors for PAD are numerous and include smoking, diabetes, age, weight, hyperlipidaemia, hypertension, previous diagnosis of coronary artery disease (CAD) and/or myocardial infarction (MI) and cerebrovascular issues, diagnosis of chronic kidney disease (CKD), family history of the disease and even diagnosis of chronic obstructive pulmonary disease (COPD) [9-24].
 Some of them are self-evident to the examiner, like age and weight, while the vast majority of others are not.
 If only there were a way to have the patient’s medical records always at hand.

-The mTABLET offers just that and much more.
-It’s a fully customisable, portable diagnostic device that among, other features, an integrated electric health record (EHR) management system called mRECORDS, supplemented by apps available in the mSTORE.
+The MESI mTABLET offers just that and much more.
+It’s a fully customisable, portable diagnostic device that among, other features, an integrated electric health record (EHR) management system called MESI mRECORDS, supplemented by apps available in the MESI mSTORE.

 The MESI mTABLET enables fast and easy execution of a variety of diagnostic procedures (with appropriate wireless diagnostic modules), including ABI, and automatic saving of results in the patient’s EHR.